Scînteia Tineretului: Demise and posterity

 Scînteia Tineretului appears to have been used by the regime in its attempt to curtail the Romanian anti-communist uprising of December 1989.
-The case was made in 1996 by Șerban Săndulescu, who cited a mysterious announcement that ran in the newspaper on 18 December, containing "Some advice for those who are currently vacationing by the sea" (Cîteva sfaturi pentru cei aflați în aceste zile la mare), including warnings about sunburn; according to Săndulescu, this was a coded message for the Romanian Land Forces, instructing them to prepare for battle.
+The case was made in 1996 by Șerban Săndulescu, who cited a mysterious announcement that ran in the newspaper on 18 December, containing "Some advice for those who are currently vacationing by the sea" (Cîteva sfaturi pentru cei aflați în aceste zile la mare), including warnings about sunburn; according to Săndulescu, this was a coded message for the Socialist Romanian Land Forces, instructing them to prepare for battle.
 Sorin Preda, who was a member of the editorial staff throughout the events, contrarily suggested that the piece was a purposeful joke; another journalist, Sorin Ovidiu Bălan, who had an article published in that same issue, was adamant that the "advice" had been printed by error.

 The newspaper as such did not survive Ceaușescu's downfall—the UTC and its organ went down on 21 December.
 Also then, a pro-revolutionary newspaper, Tineretul Liber ("The Free Youth"), appeared in Bucharest, with much of the same editorial team.
 It is widely regarded as either a continuation of Scînteia Tineretului or only of the SLAST.
 Publishing some 1,28 million copies per issue in 1990, Tineretul Liber ranked as the third most read daily in Romania—after România Liberă and Adevărul; at the time, it was also fully supportive of the post-communist National Salvation Front and of its leader Ion Iliescu, and gave endorsement to the Mineriad counter-protests.
 It also took up the cause of Romanian nationalism upon covering the ethnic clashes of Târgu Mureș, with articles signed by Ioan Gavra (who was soon after recruited by the Romanian National Unity Party).
 Tineretul Liber had declared itself a publication for "authentic literature", assigning columns to Nedelciu, Tzone, Dan Stanca, and Cristian Tudor Popescu (alongside Piru and Ștefănescu, who were kept on).
 It took a retrospective stand against communist censorship, publishing an Optzeciști dossier, as well as Tudor Popescu's translation from one of Nikolai Berdyaev's anti-communist essays.
+Those years also witnessed a polemic over the defunct SLAST and its legacy: as one of the people attacked by the UTC press in the 1980s, Tudoran looked back on SLAST as an "invention of the Securitate and of Nicu Ceaușescu personally", and questioned the moral authority of people once associated with it (in particular Cristoiu and Ștefănescu, who presented themselves as anti-communists).